readyready15728/misc/amiga-emulation.md

 * If you see an install script written in what looks like some kind of Lisp, you need [Installer](http://aminet.net/package/util/misc/Installer-43_3) to run it.
+* Motherboard and Zorro III memory can apparently be used to go over and above what FS-UAE will support in fast RAM.